Avgolemono Soup is a fabulously lemony chicken soup made super creamy without any dairy! It’s classic Greek comfort food.

 - Slowly pour one ladle of the hot broth into the egg mixture, whisking all the while.
 Add another in slowly, and then a third.
 You are tempering the eggs so they don’t curdle when you add them to the hot broth in the soup pot.

-- Then, slowly, drizzle in the lemon egg mixture back into the broth, whisking constantly.
-(If you are good at that pat the head and rub the tummy trick, you’ll do fine with this…)
+- Off the heat, slowly, drizzle in the lemon egg mixture back into the broth, whisking constantly.
+(If you are good at that pat the head and rub the tummy trick, you’ll do fine with this…) The soup will turn a cloudy creamy color.

 .